Concepts

 Which works like a function call.

-is the name of the directive.
-There's a corresponding directive executor (with the same name) working underhood.
+To the left of the = is the name of the directive.
+There's a corresponding directive executor (with the same name) working under the hood.

 For the above example, there are three directives:

-.
-And after reading the documentation of query, we know the args will be treated as ["access_token", "token"]
+After reading the documentation of the query directive, we know the args will be treated as ["access_token", "token"].

 Directive Executor

-is an algorithm with runtime context who's responsible to execute a concrete directive.
+A Directive Executor is an algorithm with runtime context, that's responsible for executing a concrete directive.

 e.g.